marcusmerc27/checksum/README.md

 * Program name: checksum.java
 * Reads 10 non-negative integers from standard input (stdin), with each integer value in the range of 0..2^8-1 (I.e., 0..255).
+* Stores the 6th input integer into a variable called "checksum", and reset this input value to zero (0).
 * Stores the sum of the integers read from stdin into a variable called "sum".
-* Stores the 6th input integer into a variable called "checksum".
 * Perform integer division on this sum using 2^8 as the divisor to yield both a quotient and a remainder with these values stored in the variables "quotient" and "remainder", respectively.
 * Add the values of "quotient" and "remainder" together and store this value into the variable "sum".
 * Subtract this new value of "sum" from 2^8-1 and store the result in a variable called "complement".